stanska/DBMigrationPlayground/README.md

 ﻿# [DbUp](https://dbup.readthedocs.io/en/latest/) Migration Playground

 Contains a sample [DbUp](https://dbup.readthedocs.io/en/latest/) playground console application with the popular [Northwind database](./DBUpMigrationPlayground/InitialLoad/NorthwindCreation.sql) database.
-You run the application and the scripts will be uploaded to the DB defined in the appsettings.json You can always delete the db by [executing the pregenerated drop script](./DBUpMigrationPlayground/InitialLoad/drop_DB.sql).
+You run the application and the already [Embedded Resource scripts](./DBUpMigrationPlayground/Scripts) will be uploaded to the DB configured in the appsettings.json
+You can always delete the db by [executing the pregenerated drop script](./DBUpMigrationPlayground/InitialLoad/drop_DB.sql).